seckenrode1/CaseManager_CaseStudy/README.md

 done yet.
 There is still a lot of styling to get done.
 There is a schema.sql file that inserts 100 contacts, but it does not insert automatically.

+Challenges:
+One of the biggest set backs was that I named one of the models "Case" at first, which caused a lot of trouble because Case is already a Java class.
+I renamed to Cases to get around this and called any instances of Cases either "case1" or "cases".
+I would will be careful about what I

+I struggle a lot with the front end and ended up converted to Thymeleaf after a lot of work had already been done because it seemed easier to pull in the fields I needed.
+I also tried using Bootstrap.

+The main challenge was time management.
+I got so hung up on certain parts of the project that I did not meet many of the requirements.
+I have a much better understanding of what it takes to get a project of this size done and will better about time management in the future.